Toggle site contrast Toggle Contract

 Our work involves

-- supporting educational settings in adapting the learning environment
+• supporting educational settings in adapting the learning environment

-- developing the knowledge, confidence and skills of education staff working with young people
+• developing the knowledge, confidence and skills of education staff working with young people

-- providing therapy for specific speech, language or communication needs occurring alongside social communication needs/autism
+• providing therapy for specific speech, language or communication needs occurring alongside social communication needs/autism

 How to access our team for advice and support

-Please visit our resource pages or to speak to a speech and language therapist to request a virtual advice sessionÂ
+See our resources or to speak to a speech and language therapist to request a virtual advice session

-Speech Sound Disorders is a term used to describe the difficulties that some children have with pronunciation.
+They’re the difficulties that some children have with pronunciation.
 It covers difficulties with making the right speech sound (articulation), using sounds in words (phonology) as well as using the right rhythm and emphasis/stress on words in conversation.

-How can I tell if a child might have a Speech Sound Disorder?
+How can I tell if a child might have a speech sound disorder?

 You may notice that your child:

-- is talking, but is very difficult to understand
+• talks but is very difficult to understand

-- has only a few consonant speech sounds compared with what might be expected for their age e.g. they may only be using âdâ or âgâ sounds
+• has only a few consonant speech sounds compared with what might be expected for their age, for example they may only be using “d” or “g” sounds

-- misses out lots of sounds or parts of words (syllables) when they talk
+• misses out lots of sounds or parts of words (syllables) when they talk

-- doesnât say the right vowel sounds e.g. says âbadâ instead of âbedâ
+• doesn’t say the right vowel sounds (says “bad” instead of “bed”)

-- can copy lots of individual speech sounds, but canât say them in words
+• can copy lots of individual speech sounds, but can’t say them in words.

-How we help children with Speech Sound Disorders?
+How we help children with speech sound disorders

-Speech and language therapy aims to identify whether the childâs speech is not within the typical range expected for the childâs age, diagnose the type of speech sound disorder, decide with the parent whether the child would benefit from intervention, and provide appropriate intervention.
+We identify whether the child’s speech isn’t within the typical range expected for the child’s age.
+We then diagnose the type of speech sound disorder, decide with the parent whether the child would benefit from intervention, and provide appropriate intervention.

 Some children have difference in speech development that resolve with advice and maturity.

-If your child has not yet started school, then we offer support and information through the parent and carer advice sessions for early years speech and language therapy virtual advice sessions.
+We offer support and information through our early years speech and language therapy virtual advice sessions.
 This may be the only speech therapy support that some children will need.
-However, if speech does not develop as anticipated following advice, or if there are signs of unusual or restricted speech development then your child might be offered a screening assessment.
+But if their speech doesn’t develop as anticipated following advice, or if there are signs of unusual or restricted speech development we may offer your child a screening assessment.

-If your child is at school, then your childâs school can use the SpeechLink resources to assess and treat a wide range of speech sound difficulties.
-Schools can also seek advice and support from the School Advice Clinic to compliment the SpeechLink support or request additional help.
-A referral to the Speech Sound Disorders team may also be discussed.
-You can also take a look at our speech and language therapy virtual advice sessions.
+Their school can use the SpeechLink resources to assess and treat a wide range of speech sound difficulties.
+Schools can get advice and support from the school advice clinic to compliment the SpeechLink support or request additional help.

-If your child does have a speech assessment from the speech & language therapist and is found to have speech sound disorder, then we know that more complex or persisting speech disorders do best when supported by parents, nursery/school staff and speech & language therapists.
-We have a team of therapists providing therapy from our health clinics for children with these types of speech sound disorder.
-This team is called the Speech Sound Disorders team.
+More complex or persisting speech disorders do best when supported by parents, nursery/school staff and speech and language therapists.
+Our speech sound disorders team provides therapy from our health clinics for children with these types of speech sound disorder.

 How you can help

-You can help by carrying out any activities recommended either in the advice session, via your childâs school from the SpeechLink programme, or any parent programmes sent home by your childâs school.
+Do any activities recommended either in the advice session, via your child’s school from the SpeechLink programme, or any parent programmes sent home by your child’s school.

 Also known as stuttering or ‘dysfluency’, stammering is when someone:

-- repeats sounds or syllables, for example, saying “mu-mu-mu-mummy”
+• repeats sounds or syllables, for example, saying “mu-mu-mu-mummy”

-- make sounds longer â for example, “mmmmmmummy”
+• make sounds longer – for example, “mmmmmmummy”

-- gets stuck on a word or it does not come out at all.
+• gets stuck on a word or it does not come out at all.

 Early intervention